Find Trade Skills Schools

 The states with the most job growth for Recordkeeping Weigher, Measurer, Checker, or Sampler are Utah, Alaska, and Nevada.
 Watch out if you plan on working in Maine, Rhode Island, or Hawaii.
 These states have the worst job growth for this type of profession.

-Recordkeeping Weighers, Measurers, Checkers, and Samplers make between $21,850 and $49,570 a year.
+The typical yearly salary for Recordkeeping Weighers, Measurers, Checkers, and Samplers is somewhere between $21,850 and $49,570.

 undefined